tryolabs/norfair/docs/README.md

 ##### Returns:
 A new `filterpy.KalmanFilter` instance (or an API compatible object, since the class is not restricted by type checking).

-## OptimizedKalmanFilterSetup
+## OptimizedKalmanFilterFactory

-This class is used in order to create a Kalman Filter that works faster than the one created with the [`FilterSetup`](#filtersetup) class.
+This class is used in order to create a Kalman Filter that works faster than the one created with the [`FilterPyKalmanFilterFactory`](#filterpykalmanfilterfactory) class.
 It allows the user to create Kalman Filter optimized for tracking and set its parameters.

 ##### Arguments: